 PONYBOY: Lastly, you’ve probably been asked this a million times before, but please tell our readers what musicians have really inspired you in the past, and what newer bands you enjoy now.

 TIM POLECAT: The bands and musicians that most inspired me were essentially fifties rockabilly, seventies glam and seventies punk.
 Also, add to that the teddy boy bands of the mid- seventies.
 The early influences of The Polecats came a lot from our original drummer Chris Hawkes, who had two older brothers that would buy rockabilly records frequently.
-In the mid- seventies during school lunch times (which would often extend into afternoon truancy), we would sit around Chris’s house and listen to all the rediscovered gems that were surfacing during this time.
+In the mid-seventies during school lunchtimes (which would often extend into afternoon truancy), we would sit around Chris’s house and listen to all the rediscovered gems that were surfacing during this time.
 It seemed like every week a major record company would delve into their archives and release a compilation of killer tracks.
 MCA, Capitol, Mercury, RCA, MGM, Imperial and Chess all had their own “rockabilly” LPs.
 The Polecats also added to our musical repertoire by frequenting clubs such as The Royalty, and memorizing our favorite tracks.
 We would sometimes even sneak in a cassette recorder to tape the songs we wanted to play.
 I think our musical influences as a band are quite self-evident from the cover versions we pick.
 However, some are hidden quite deep.
 For example, a lot of the songs that I wrote with Phil are inspired by northern soul and 1977 punk.
 Unless I pointed out the specifics, no one would know.
 I am very bad at keeping up with current trends, but I have to say that Furious and The Ceazers seem to be the stand out newer bands to me from the rocking scene.
-As for mainstream music, nothing has really caught my attention for decades, apart from Die Antwoord, who have an audio visual style that is impossible to ignore.
+As for mainstream music, nothing has really caught my attention for decades, apart from Die Antwoord, which have an audio-visual style that is impossible to ignore.